kenatiod/MUT/Understanding Machine Understanding.md

 _The trio exchanges looks of solidarity and determination, united in their resolve to push forward with the MUTT in a way that upholds their values and grapples with the profound implications of their work.
 As the scene fades, the weight of their responsibility is palpable, but so too is their shared sense of purpose and conviction in the face of an uncertain future._

+(The appendices provide additional context and perspectives relevant to the future of AI evaluation, covering topics such as the state of language models A2, existing evaluation frameworks (A3), governance and ethics for responsible artificial intelligence A6, and human-AI collaboration paradigms A7.)

+_______________

 ## Chapter 9 -- Reaching Understanding